-Krav Maga is a reality based self-defence system that was developed in Israel, originally for use in the military, and is now used by civilians for self-defence.
+Krav Maga is a reality-based self-defence and fighting system that was developed in Israel, originally for use in the military, and is now used by civilians for self-defence.
 Literally translated as ‘contact combat’ Krav Maga teaches practitioners all aspects of dealing with violent confrontations, from avoidance and de-escalation, to fighting when necessary and escaping the danger zone.

 History of Krav Maga

 Krav Maga was developed by Imi Lichtenfeld, a Hungarian born Jew, who grew up in Bratislava in Slovakia in the 1920s.
 A talented boxer, wrestler and gymnast, Imi, with the help of other young Jewish men, stood up against the anti-Semitic gangs that were causing havoc in much of Europe during the 1930s.
 It was during these confrontations that he first realized that boxing and wrestling weren’t sufficient to use in the street against real attacks, often involving weapons and multiple attackers, and so he began to develop what would later become Krav Maga.

 With the outbreak of war, Imi eventually fled the Nazi occupation of Europe and headed for Palestine in 1940.
 Once he arrived there his fighting abilities were quickly recognised by Israel’s pre-state military organisations and he began training soldiers in his fledgling system.

 For 20 years Imi served in the IDF (Israeli Defence Force) as Chief Instructor of Physical Fitness and Krav Maga.
 After he retired from the military in 1964 he began teaching the system to civilians in Israel for self-defence purposes.

 In the 1980s and 1990s, Imi’s top students started to spread Krav Maga around the world, first in the USA, then Europe and the rest of the world.
 Today Krav Maga is used the world over and continues to grow in popularity.